ETOM: A Five-Level Benchmark for Evaluating Tool Orchestration within the MCP Ecosystem: Abstract

 \section{Abstract}

-We introduce \textbf{MSC-Bench}, a large-scale benchmark for evaluating multi-hop, end-to-end tool orchestration by LLM agents in a hierarchical Model-Context Protocol (MCP) ecosystem.
-Existing benchmarks often evaluate tools in isolation, ignoring challenges such as functional overlap and cross-server orchestration, leading to overly optimistic assessments.
-MSC-Bench addresses these gaps by constructing ground truth through 'equal function sets', allowing objective metrics such as F1 score and reducing the dependency on LLM-as-a-judge evaluation.
-Organized as a five-level curriculum, it systematically tests agent capabilities from single-tool orchestration to complex cross-server planning, and robustness to out-of-scope requests.
+We introduce \textbf{ETOM}, a five-level benchmark for evaluating multi-hop, end-to-end tool orchestration by LLM agents within a hierarchical Model-Context Protocol (MCP) ecosystem.
+Existing benchmarks often assess tools in isolation, overlooking challenges such as functional overlap and cross-server orchestration, which can lead to overly optimistic evaluations.
+ETOM addresses these gaps by constructing ground truth through ``equal function sets'', enabling objective metrics such as F1 score and reducing reliance on LLM-as-a-judge evaluation.
+Its five-level curriculum systematically tests agent capabilities, from single-tool orchestration to complex cross-server planning, as well as robustness to out-of-scope requests.
 Experiments reveal that rigid hierarchies can hinder performance without co-designed strategies, and even state-of-the-art agents exhibit systemic weaknesses in robustness.
-MSC-Bench provides a diagnostic framework to expose these limitations and guide the development of more capable and efficient tool-using agents.
-The benchmark and resources are publicly available at \url{https://github.com/snooow1029/MSC_Bench}.
+ETOM provides a diagnostic framework to expose these limitations and guide the development of more capable and efficient tool-using agents.